SuperOfficeDocs/superoffice-docs/user-guide/en/request/category/create.md

     * **Category administrator**: Select who will be responsible for the requests in this category.
 In the **Assignment method** tab, you can specify that requests are to be assigned to the category manager if no other members of the category are available.
 Normally, the role of category administrator should be filled by a departmental manager.

         * **Show category in status view**: If you check here, this category will be displayed under **Status** on the **Dashboard**.
-        * **Only members have access**: If you check here, the category will only be accessible to members of the category.
+        * **Only members have access**: If you check here, the category is accessible only to members of the category.
         * **Send notification to members about new request**: If you check here, all members of the category will receive notification of new requests in this category.

     * **Send notification about new request to email address**: Enter an email address.